 Ideally, it goes off with a bit of a bang – it’s best to warn smaller kids so that they’re not frightened by the noise.

-Let your child play the part of a mad scientist by trying out one of the most explosive science experiments you can do at home with kids!
+Let your child play the part of a mad scientist by trying out one of the most explosive science experiments for kids to do at home.
 Just follow these three simple steps:

 Buy a large bottle of diet cola